 Note: State laws are constantly changing -- please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Depending on your level of involvement and the severity of the case, prostitution and related offenses can result in everything from a few weeks in jail to life in prison.
 Regardless of your charges, your best defense is the counsel of a professional legal team.
-Get started on your case today with a free case evaluation from a Texas defense attorney.
+Get started on your case today with a free initial case evaluation from a Texas defense attorney.